PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/Debug-Console.png">

 ### Debugging Examples
-**Since GDB is actually used for debugging, we actually enter GDB commands in the debug console.**
+**Since GDB is used for debugging, we actually enter GDB commands in the debug console.**

 To illustrate a simple example of how to debug a program, we will place a hardware assisted breakpoint in a function and analyze the program when it reaches that function.
 In the Debug Console, place a breakpoint in the `printf` function: